ethereum/zkvm-website/src/content/blog/sp1-fv.md

 @[simp] axiom plat_enable_htif_eq_false : plat_enable_htif () = false
 ```

 HTIF (Host/Target Interface Facility) is a mechanism that allows a simulated target machine to communicate with its host.
-It is not required — in fact, [an unofficial specification](https://github.com/riscv/sail-riscv/issues/147#issuecomment-4063872714) has only recently been prepared.
+It is not required—in fact, [an unofficial specification](https://github.com/riscv/sail-riscv/issues/147#issuecomment-4063872714) has only recently been prepared.
 But the Sail model of RISC-V supports this notion, so one assumes it needed to be addressed in the Lean.

 #### SP1 memory protection disabled
 ```lean